Stories Building a Home with Fire Resistant Materials

 Read more about the Wildland Urban Interface

-work with a local lindal rep to meet fire code in your area
+work with a lindal DEALER to meet fire code in your area

-Harry Miller of Executive Cedar Homes is a longtime Lindal Cedar Homes dealer in Northern CA. This year, he’s working with several clients who are rebuilding their homes after a fire, as well as others building a new home in a fire zone.
-A former firefighter himself, Harry has a lot of sympathy for people going through the rebuild process, and offers special discounts to people in their situation.
+A longtime Lindal Homes dealer in the Bay Area in California is working with several clients who are rebuilding their homes after a fire, as well as others building a new home in a fire zone.
+A former firefighter himself, he has a lot of sympathy for people going through the rebuild process, and offers special discounts to people in their situation.
 (If you are rebuilding after a fire, check with your local Lindal dealer to see whether such a discount is available).

 “I tell them I know how you feel, we’ll give you a very good price.
 I would feel bad charging them full price.
 You’re supposed to help people who are down and out and losing everything,” he said.